2. Restore Consent-Based Citizenship

 1. The True Principle Is Mutual Consent

 In our republic, citizenship is based on consent.
 In a monarchical system, it is based on subjection.
-The two principles are opposites, the first embracing the ideas of equality and freedom and the second the ideas of slavery and servitude.
+The two principles are opposites, the first embracing the ideas of equality and freedom and the second ideas of slavery and servitude.
 In the monarchical, the king is sovereign and the people are his subjects.
 In the republican, the whole people is sovereign, and every citizen shares in the sovereignty.
 No man is subject to any other.
 Each citizen is a little sovereign, as it were.
-The American Revolution effected a shift from the monarchical to the republican form and therefore permanently altered the basis of American citizenship from one of subjection to one of consent.
-All of our law on this subject flows from this initial fact.
+The American Revolution effected a shift from the monarchical to the republican form and therefore automatically and permanently altered the basis of American citizenship from one of subjection to one of consent.
+All our law on this subject flows from this initial fact.

 Unfortunately, much confusion about the nature of U.S. citizenship has arisen in our law, because the original Constitution did not speak to the issue of citizenship in plain terms and, where it spoke indirectly, it used terminology carried over from the common law (e.g., ‘naturalized,’ ‘natural born citizen’) that could be read as a continuation of, rather than as a radical break with, monarchical principles.

 The Fourteenth Amendment, ratified in 1868 in the aftermath of the Civil War, defined citizenship in the Constitution for the first time.
 The first section of the Amendment declares that, to be a U.S. citizen, one must either be ‘born or naturalized in the United States, and subject to the jurisdiction thereof.’
 Alas, these rather clear words have been misconstrued for many decades now as meaning that any person born on U.S. soil is automatically a U.S. citizen.
-That reading, of course, overlooks the modifying phrase, ‘and subject to the jurisdiction thereof,’ which obviously modifies and narrows the phrase ‘born or naturalized in the United States.’
+That reading, of course, overlooks the modifying phrase, ‘and subject to the jurisdiction thereof,’ which modifies — and narrows — the phrase ‘born or naturalized in the United States.’
 What is the correct reading?
 That a person, in order to be regarded as a U.S. citizen at birth, must be subject to the jurisdiction of the United States at birth.
 Being born on U.S. soil is not enough.

 Since a child cannot freely choose his citizenship, his citizenship is presumed to follow that of his parents, until changed with the consent of both the child and the government.
 From this principle, it follows that the child of a United States citizen is granted U.S. citizenship automatically, even if born abroad, and the child of a foreigner is only granted U.S. citizenship after seeking and receiving naturalization by Congress.
 Both the child and the government are free.
-The governing principle is consent.
+The underlying principle is consent.
 (Obviously I am here describing the principle that underlies our policy, not the actual policy as currently implemented.)

 The consent must be mutual.
 A person may refuse his consent, or withdraw it by renouncing his citizenship.
 Subject to the limitations of the Constitution, Congress may refuse its consent, or withdraw it, for example, in retaliation for treason.